MikeTam1021/friendly-101/docs/pipvirtualenv.rst

 pip & virtualenv
 ================

-If you were reading carefully in :ref:`installing_python` in the Homebrew lesson, you might have noticed the following lines in the success message after installing Python.
+If you were reading carefully in :ref:`installing_python` in the Homebrew lesson, you might have noticed the following lines in the success message.

 .. code-block:: bash